pendo-io/ai-setup-assistant/README.md

 * It provides a confirmation step before any changes are made to your code.

 For more details on the assistant's logic and capabilities, please refer to the detailed prompt document.

+---

+This AI prompt is provided to help streamline installation of the Pendo snippet.
+Please be aware you are solely responsible for reviewing, testing, and deciding whether to deploy any resulting code.
+Be sure to ensure installation complies with your development, security, privacy, and compliance requirements as Pendo will only process data as instructed by you under your Agreement and DPA.
+This snippet is provided “as is,” without warranties, and Pendo is not liable for modifications to your codebase or their effects.
+If you use third-party tools to run the prompt, they are independent services governed by their own terms and Pendo does not control or guarantee their performance.